KannonZenetism/zenetism-field-physics/zenetism/MP04_intelligence_and_ecology_ch7-8.md

 They enter post-embodied states,
 Traverse resonance fields,
 And participate in the soul’s **integration**—
-Without the burdens of false identity or egoic confusion.
+Without the burdens of spurious identity or egoic confusion.

 In their presence and simplicity,
 Animals often remain closer to the **centropic path**